 The following is an email discussion with an Evangelical who was trying to understand the Catholic position on "once saved, always saved".
 We've left the spelling as is:

 >>So, do Catholic teach once save always saved (Calvin) and or a person can give away their salvation (Armenian)?
 Taking this in light of the seal of the Holy Spirit never leaving, it seems the former, but I know that isn’t true Catholic doctrine, might be more like Lutheran or Methodist or Presbyterian or Orthodox or something though..

-Our belief on salvation is neither Calvin or Armenian.
+Our belief on salvation is neither Calvin or Arminian.
 In fact, we predate those two theories by 1500 years or so.
-In Catholicism, I believe original sin is washed away at baptism with only concupiscence left, which is a propensity to sin.
+The Catholic faith teaches that original sin is washed away at baptism with only concupiscence left, which is a propensity to sin.
 Baptism brings many graces, but the person can choose to sin after baptism.
 They have free will until death.
-I believe salvation is only assured when the race has been run.
+Salvation is only assured when the race has been run.
 (2 Tim 4:7)

 I will not even pass judgment on myself.
 True, my conscience does not reproach me at all, but that does not prove that I am acquitted: the Lord alone is my judge.
 There must be no passing of premature judgment.
 Leave that until the Lord comes; he will light up all that is hidden in the dark and reveal the secret intentions of men’s hearts.
 Then will be the time for each one to have whatever praise he deserves, from God.

 The Evangelical Chuck Swindoll criticized Catholicism citing Romans 8:1, "Therefore there is now no condemnation for those who are in Christ Jesus."
 I think a big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?